jerobado/Study/Docker/README.md

 **Dockerfile**
 - is a text file container scripts of instructions that is used to create a container image

+**Docker Compose**
+- is a tools for defining and running multi-container Docker applications
+- you use a YAML file to configure your application's services
+- then, with a single command, you create and start all the services from your configuration

 **Docker Desktop**
 - enables you to build and share containerized applications and microservices